Last Updated: january 2026

 DIY Scenario: Sloped Garden Fence

-Anna built a fence on a sloped backyard.
-She cut posts at varying heights, used string lines for alignment, and staggered boards to follow the slope.
-By acclimating cedar boards and using stainless-steel screws, the fence remained stable for years despite the challenging terrain.
+Anna built a fence on a sloped backyard—one of those projects where the ground drops a couple of feet from one end to the other.
+She cut posts at varying heights, used string lines to keep alignment, and staggered boards to follow the slope rather than stepping the fence in sections.
+By acclimating cedar boards on site for a week and using stainless-steel screws, the fence remained stable for years despite the challenging terrain and heavy rain exposure.

 Tools You'll Need

-- Drill & impact driver with appropriate bits
+- Drill & impact driver with appropriate bits—having two drills saves constant bit-swapping

-- Clamps and work supports for accurate cutting
+- Clamps and work supports for accurate, repeatable cuts

 Cutting & Fitting Boards